Short Biography:

 Below is a hedgehog and a donkey that Barry and Donna Jo met in Geneva, Switzerland.

-Donna Jo has five children and eight grandchildren.
+Donna Jo has five children and nine grandchildren.
 She dreams of moving to the woods and becoming a naturalist.
 She loves to garden, bake bread, dance, and make pottery.

 At various times her house and yard have been filled with dogs, cats, birds, and rabbits.
 For thirteen years she had a cat named Taxi, and liked to go outside and call, “Taxi!” to make the neighbors wonder.
 But dear dear Taxi died in 2009.